cannarelladev/Catalog/README.md

 2. Try a dry run installation and check if the output is correct and there are no missing or incorrect values.
 Remember to use the right values locally configured in the `values.yaml` file or use `--set ...` to inline set your values.

-3. **Remember** to replace the namespace with the right one where you want to install the Connector.
+3. **Remember** to
+     - Replace the namespace with the right one where you want to install the Connector.
+     - Set the right values for the `mongodb` section.
+     - Set the right values for the host

 ```
 helm install connector catalog-connector/connector --namespace catalog --create-namespace --dry-run connector --values ./values.yaml